-- 28 CCAs and 10 ESPs filed Draft 2021 RPS Plans.
-The significant issues to consider in the Final RPS Plans are participation in the Voluntary Allocation Market Offer (VAMO) process, mid-term reliability, and the RPS planning process to meet the 65 percent long-term contracting requirements. - Most of the CCAs and ESPs did not provide information on whether and to what extent they would participate in the Power Charge Indifference Adjustment (PCIA) VAMO process.
-The Final 2021 RPS Plans shall provide supporting information on the four portfolio optimization strategies on a retail seller's VAMO participation.
+28 Community Choice Aggregators (CCA) and 10 Energy Service Providers (ESP) filed Draft 2021 RPS Plans.
+The significant issues to consider in the Final RPS Plans are

-- Last year we projected that CCAs need additional RPS procurement starting in 2021.
+- mid-term reliability and the RPS planning process to meet the 65 percent long-term contracting requirements. - Due to the timing of issuance of the Power Charge Indifference Adjustment (PCIA) Decision 21-05-030 regarding the Voluntary Allocation Market Offer (VAMO) process most of the CCAs and ESPs were unable to provide substantive information on whether and to what extent they would participate in VAMO process.
+We expect a more robust analysis with supporting information on the four portfolio optimization strategies on VAMO participation in the 2022 RPS Procurement Plans. - Last year we projected that CCAs need additional RPS procurement starting in 2021.
 Together, the CCAs executed enough renewable energy contracts to exceed their forecasted need in 2021 as they plan to serve 60,000 GWh of retail load in 2022.
 With an increased footprint, about 50 percent of the CCAs already meet the 65 percent long-term contract requirement for the current compliance period (2021-2024). - We expect the CCAs and ESPs to provide a well-supported analysis while considering the impact of the mid-term reliability Decision 21-06-035 on their portfolio optimization and risk assessment to support their procurement strategies and compliance needs.